-With Spring finally here (sigh), we’d like to talk about one of our favourite parks in the city, Earlscourt Park, which offers leisure and outdoor harmony for all the seasons!
+In the midst of this January cold snap, allow us a little daydreaming about the warmer months when our favourite parks are lush and blooming!
+One of our top picks for superior parks in the city is Earlscourt Park, which offers leisure and outdoor harmony for all seasons!
 It’s located at Caledonia Road and St. Clair Avenue West and spans 2.6-hectares (that’s 36 acres!).
-Earlscourt is perfect for getting fresh air and exercise – while staying safe through social distancing – and has something for everybody.
+Earlscourt is perfect for getting fresh air and exercise and has something for everybody.

 Photo courtesy of http://labyrinths.ca/